rmarinho/AnirolaC-Toolkit/README.md

 This is the Anirolac Toolkit.

-A set of custom crafted controls to use in your iOS and Android applications using Xamarin Component store.
+A set of custom crafted UI controls to use on your iOS and Android applications using Xamarin Component Store.

-Available Controls for *iOS*:
+Available Controls for **iOS**:
-ImageGalery
+ImageGalery *beta*
+GridView *beta*